medic/nginx-local-ip/README.md

 ### Running with Medic-OS

 The default ports used here will conflict with the ports that medic-os uses to run.
 To get around that you can specify the env-file for medic-os.
-This will start the container using 444 and 8080 for https and http.
-This will make your instance available by using `https://192-168-0-3.my.local-ip.co:444/`
+This will start the container using 444 and 8080 for https and http, making your instance available at `https://192-168-0-3.my.local-ip.co:444/`

 Command to run